 For a detailed look at the crude, toxic methods and materials used by the drug cartels in producing the Cocaine that sells on the streets of the US and Europe, check out http://www.deamuseum.org/ccp/coca/production-distribution.html

-Yes that’s a DEA website alright.
-They like to show off and mock the primitive methods used by the cartels.
-As if they aren’t the primitive ones themselves.
+Yes that’s a DEA website, with full instructions on how the bad guys make Cocaine.
+DEA likes to show off and mock the primitive methods used by the cartels.
+As if they aren’t knuckle-draggers themselves.

 CHAPTER X: THE PRODUCTS OF THE COCA LEAF